-But even with that laid back approach, you still need to plan ahead by setting aside specific hours to attend classes or work on homework.
+But even with a laid-back approach, you still need to plan ahead by setting aside specific hours to attend classes or work on your homework.
 Let your roommates, family, and friends know your set study times so they will know not to interrupt.
 Silence your smartphone and log out of social media sites so you can do your best work.
 Other students might work well around others, so heading to a public library, open workspace, or coffee shop might be a good option if you’re wanting to work on projects but still want to be around people.
 Just be sure to buy a cup of coffee or two if you’re using the complimentary wi-fi.

-Does your study space need help?
-Head over to Best Workspace for Your Online Major for some organizational tips from our experts.
+Head over to our stunning INFOGRAPHIC: Best Workspace for Your Online Major for some organizational tips from our experts.